i8sumPi/diagrams/README.md

 1. Find the largest circle that can fit inside a polygon
 2. Draw a line based on the equation
 3. An editor where you can can create a diragram withought knowing any code.
-4. Download the end result (not take a screenshot)
+4. Download the end result (not take a screenshot).
+5. Rotate the regular polygon.
 ## Resources
 An example with comments: http://kiraprograms.com/diagramsHowTo.js.<br>
 Use this without downloading it, or use this link: http://kiraprograms.com/diagrams.js.